 This strand will require teachers to independently read and study chapters of "Speech to Print" by Louisa Moats and actively participate in facilitated meetings and plan to intentionally transfer learning into classroom practice.

-Additional learning on how to implement Tools4Reading practices is provided through four (4) 90 minute talking sessions on phonics and sound walls for instruction throughout the school year.
-Talking sessions will be provided by Mary Dalgren, author of Tools4Reading and scheduled after school hours whenever possible.
+Additional learning on how to implement Tools4Reading practices is provided through four (3) 90 minute professional development sessions on sound-spelling resources for instruction throughout the school year.
 Teachers will be provided with a Speech to Print textbook, workbook, and a set of Tools4ReadingĀ® teacher materials.

 Collaboration Strand